• Skip to primary navigation

 First, please use gloves!!
 These puppies are hot and can produce a very unpleasant burning sensation on your skin that can last for hours.

-Slice the pepper and then remove the seeds and white pith.
-While these tend to be the hottest parts, the flesh of the pepper also carries a load of heat.
+While the seeds and pith tend to be the hottest parts, the flesh of the pepper also carries a load of heat.

 If, for some reason, you forget the gloves, alcohol can help dissolve the oil-based hotness from your hands.
 Rubbing alcohol or your favorite spirits work well.